swaraj29/blaash-assignment/README.md

 └── README.md             # Project documentation

 ```
-Usage
+## Usage

-Login:
+1. **Login**:

-Use Google or email to log in.
+   - Use Google or email to log in.

-Manage Videos:
+2. **Manage Videos**:

-Navigate to the "Shoppable Video" section to view and manage videos.
+   - Navigate to the "Shoppable Video" section to view and manage videos.
+   - Click on a video to play it in a modal.
+   - Update video status and thumbnail title.

+3. **Playlist Manager**:
+   - Navigate to the "Playlist Manager" section.
+   - Drag and drop videos to reorder them.
+   - Search for videos and add them to the playlist.
 Click on a video to play it in a modal.

-Update video status and thumbnail title.

-Playlist Manager:

-Navigate to the "Playlist Manager" section.

-Drag and drop videos to reorder them.

-Search for videos and add them to the playlist.

-Generate Code:
+4. **Generate Code**:

-Click the "Generate Code" button to get an embeddable code for a video.
+   - Click the "Generate Code" button to get an embeddable code for a video.

 Contributing
 Contributions are welcome!
 Please follow these steps: